 avoid storing your API keys in your application source tree (even when you’re not making your source code publicly available)

 revoke your developer keys when they’re no longer required (this limits the number of entry points into your account)

 have a leavers’ process, so that a developer’s API key is revoked when they leave

 Securing your integration with GOV.UK Pay

 Make sure you’ve fully tested your integration with GOV.UK Pay.
 When doing so, take care not to use any real card numbers.
-Read our testing section for more details.
+Read the Testing section for more details.